canh25xp/GraduationThesis/OUTLINES.md

 ### Long-Term Vision

 The long-term vision for GecWeb is to create a **universal writing assistant** that can be used by anyone, anywhere, to improve their writing skills.
-By continuing to innovate and expand the capabilities of GecWeb, we hope to make state-of-the-art GEC technology accessible to a global audience, particularly those in developing countries who stand to benefit the most from such tools.
+By continuing to innovate and expand the capabilities of GecWeb, I hope to make state-of-the-art GEC technology accessible to a global audience, particularly those in developing countries who stand to benefit the most from such tools.